-Article 6 Part-Time Flexibilisation Pilot
+Article 6 Part-Time Flexibilisation

-The university participates in the Part-Time Flexibilisation Pilot.
-This means that part-time variants of certain study programmes, in addition to their regular enrolment date of 1 September, have a maximum of three further starting dates in the academic year by which you can be enrolled.
+Certain study programmes have for their part-time variants, in addition to their regular enrolment date of 1 September, a maximum of three further starting dates in the academic year by which you can be enrolled.
 These starting dates and any application deadlines are mentioned on the website and in the study guide of the study programme concerned.